-You are eligible for financial aid if:
+You are eligible for federal and state financial aid if:

 - 1. You are a citizen or eligible non-citizen of the United States. - 2.
-You are registered with the Selective Service, if required. - 3.
-You have demonstrated financial need if required by program guidelines. - 4.
+You have demonstrated financial need if required by program guidelines. - 3.
 You are making satisfactory progress in the course of study in which you are enrolled in order to retain eligibility.
-See below for an explanation of satisfactory progress. - 5.
-You are pursuing a course of study that leads to a degree. - 6.
-You are not in default on a Federal Perkins Loan, Federal DIRECT Loan (Guaranteed Student Loan), Federally Insured Student Loan (FISL), Federal Supplemental Loan for Students (SLS) or Federal Parent Loan for Undergraduate Students (PLUS), Auxiliary Loan to Assist Students (ALAS), Illinois Opportunity Loan (IOL), Federal Consolidation Loan or Income Contingent Loan. - 7.
-You do not owe a repayment on a Federal Supplemental Educational Opportunity Grant (SEOG), Federal Pell Grant, State Student Incentive Grant (SSIG), or Illinois Student Assistance Commission Monetary Award Program Grant (MAP Grant). - 8.
-You have a high school diploma or G.E.D. - 9.
+See below for an explanation of satisfactory progress. - 4.
+You are pursuing a course of study that leads to a degree. - 5.
+You are not in default on a Federal Perkins Loan, Federal DIRECT Loan (Guaranteed Student Loan), Federally Insured Student Loan (FISL), Federal Supplemental Loan for Students (SLS) or Federal Parent Loan for Undergraduate Students (PLUS), Auxiliary Loan to Assist Students (ALAS), Illinois Opportunity Loan (IOL), Federal Consolidation Loan or Income Contingent Loan. - 6.
+You do not owe a repayment on a Federal Supplemental Educational Opportunity Grant (SEOG), Federal Pell Grant, State Student Incentive Grant (SSIG), or Illinois Student Assistance Commission Monetary Award Program Grant (MAP Grant). - 7.
+You have a high school diploma or G.E.D. - 8.
 You have been accepted for admission or readmission to North Central College.
-The Office of Financial Aid begins to review your financial aid application forms after you have been admitted. - 10.
-You have not been convicted of drug-related offenses.
-Effective July 1, 2000, a student's eligibility for federal student aid is suspended if the student is convicted, under Federal or State law, of any offense involving the possession or sale of a controlled substance.
-Any such suspension of eligibility begins on the date of conviction and lasts until the end of a statutorily specified period.
-The suspense of eligibility ranges from one year to indefinite, depending upon the number and type of convictions.
-A student may regain eligibility early by completing a drug rehabilitation program that meets certain statutory and regulatory requirements or if the conviction is overturned. - 11.
+The Office of Financial Aid begins to review your financial aid application forms after you have been admitted. - 9.
 You are enrolled as at least a half-time student (6 credit hours undergraduate/3 credit hours graduate).
 Some programs require full-time enrollment as part of their eligibility criteria.